ankit7540/H2-PolarizabilityMatrixElements/FORTRAN-program/README.md

 3. Type in the parameters and press enter.
 For example, `H2 1 0 2 3 532 nm alpha_mean`

-For static polarizabilities, compile as shown above and use the executable.
+**For static polarizabilities**, compile as shown above and use the executable.
 The following message should be produced asking for user input.

 ```
  COMPUTE STATIC POLARIZABILITY MATRIX ELEMENTS